Facts About Guatemala

 Let's jump into it!

 The original name of Guatemala was Quauhtlemallan, which means ‘place of many trees’ in the Mexican language Nahuatl.
-In fact, most of the departments’ names were given by the Mexican warriors that accompanied the Spanish troops during the colonization time in Guatemala.
+Actuality, the Mexican soldiers who accompanied the Spanish army during Guatemala's colonization gave the majority of the departments their names.

 Almost half of the population in Guatemala is indigenous descendant from the Maya civilization.
-The modern society still practices pre-hispanic traditions that allow them to preserve their heritage.
-Today, around 20 different Mayan languages are still spoken and different Mayan communes are spread throughout the country.
+Pre-Hispanic customs are still followed in contemporary society, enabling them to maintain their cultural legacy.
+Several Mayan communes are dispersed across the nation, and about 20 distinct Mayan languages are still spoken today.

 Guatemala is an appealing country that needs to be seen at least once in a life time.
 Start planning your vacation and allow us to assist you in the process.